Davsan88/guidesAndNotes/aws_quickguide.md

 ### Shared Responsibilities

-- **Patch Management**: AWS handles the underlying infrastructure, while the customer patches their own systems and applications.
+- **Patch and Configuration Management**: AWS handles the underlying infrastructure, while the customer patches and confires their own systems and applications.
+- **Data Encryption**: AWS provides encryption tools and services, but customers must enable and manage encryption for their data.